Cirencester: Geography

+The town is split into five main areas: the town centre, the village of Stratton, the suburb of Chesterton (originally a village outside the town), Watermoor and The Beeches.
+The village of Siddington to the south of the town is now almost contiguous with Watermoor.
+Other suburbs include Bowling Green and New Mills.
+The area and population of these five electoral wards are identical to that quoted above.
+The town serves as a centre for surrounding villages, providing employment, amenities, shops, commerce and education; it is a commuter town for larger centres such as Cheltenham, Gloucester, Swindon and Stroud.

+Climate

 Sites of interest

-The Church of St. John the Baptist is renowned for its Perpendicular Gothic porch, fan vaults and merchants' tombs.
+The Grade I listed Church of St. John the Baptist is renowned for its Perpendicular Gothic porch, fan vaults and merchants' tombs.

 The town also has a Roman Catholic church dedicated to St Peter; the foundation stone was laid on 20 June 1895.
 Coxwell Street to the north of Market Square was the original home of the Baptist Church that was founded in 1651, making it one of the oldest Baptist churches in England; the church moved in January 2017 to a new building on Chesterton Lane.
-The town's Salvation Army hall in Thomas Street occupies the former Temperance Hall built by the Quaker Christopher Bowly in 1846, and is the oldest such hall in the West of England.
+The town's Salvation Army hall in Thomas Street occupies the former Temperance Hall built by the Quaker Christopher Bowly in 1846; it is the oldest such hall in the West of England.
 The Salvation Army first met in Cirencester in 1881.

-To the west of the town is Cirencester Park, the seat of Earl Bathurst and the site of one of the finest landscape gardens in England, laid out by Allen Bathurst, 1st Earl Bathurst after 1714.
-He inherited the estate from his father, Sir Benjamin Bathurst, a Tory Member of Parliament and statesman who made his wealth from his involvement in the slave trade through the Royal Africa Company and the East India Company.
+To the west of the town is Cirencester Park, the seat of Earl Bathurst and the site of one of the finest landscape gardens in England; it was laid out by Allen Bathurst, 1st Earl Bathurst after 1714.
+He inherited the estate from his father, Sir Benjamin Bathurst, a Tory MP and statesman; he made his wealth from his involvement in the slave trade through the Royal Africa Company and the East India Company.

 Abbey House was a country house built on the site of the former Cirencester Abbey following its dissolution and demolition at the Reformation in the 1530s.
 The site was granted in 1564 to Richard Master, physician to Elizabeth I. The house was rebuilt and altered at several dates by the Master family, who still own the agricultural estate.
-By 1897 the house was let, and it remained in the occupation of tenants until shortly after the Second World War.
+By 1897, the house was let and it remained in the occupation of tenants until shortly after the Second World War.
 It was demolished in 1964.

 On Cotswold Avenue is the site of a Roman amphitheatre which, while buried, retains its shape in the earthen topography of the small park setting.
 Cirencester was one of the most substantial cities of Roman-era Britain.

-Local politics
+The Corn Hall was designed by Medland, Maberly and Medland and completed in 1863.